anettkeszler/coursera/Version Control/Module3_WorkingWithGit.md

 ### 11. Remote vs Local

 Remote repository where any developer can push their changes.
-This can be a centralized repository, such as GitHub.

 The remote code is accessed through a URI which is unique and only accessible to those who have permission.